AlejandroTorreblanca/ImantaProyect/ReadMe.txt

-To use the program you must put in the same folder of the code program the following files:
+To use the program you must put in the folder 'resources' the following files:
-	- 'schema.json': with the schema of the input file.
+	- 'schema.json': schema of the input file.
 	- 'input1.json': input file with the tasks.

-Then you only have to run the program, the results will be shown in the console.
+Then you only have to run the file 'app/__main__.py', the results will be shown in the console.